jc-bao/spider/README.md

 pip install --ignore-requires-python --no-deps -e .
 ```

+If you already have the example datasets cloned, you can skip the preprocessing step where we convert the human data to robot kinematic trajectories.
-Run MJWP on a processed trial:
+Run SPIDER on a processed trial:

 ```bash
 uv run examples/run_mjwp.py
 ```

+For full workflow, please refer to the [Workflow](#workflow) section.

-## (Option 2) Quickstart with conda:
+### (Option 2) Quickstart with conda:

 ```bash
 conda create -n spider python=3.12